-As of June 30, 2012, the Company's estimate of the foreign withholding claims for tax years 2006 and 2008 is approximately \$428,000, which includes approximately \$88,000 of additional interest and penalties incurred since June 2010 when the IRS notices were received.
+As of September 30, 2012, the Company's estimate of the foreign withholding claims for tax years 2006 and 2008 is approximately \$428,000, which includes approximately \$88,000 of additional interest and penalties incurred since June 2010 when the IRS notices were received.

-The Company is indemnified by the selling parties in the Wilhelmina Acquisition consisting of Dieter Esch ("Esch"), Lorex Investments AG ("Lorex").
-Brad Krassner ("Krassner") and Krassner Family Investments Limited Partnership ("Krassner L.P.") and together with Esch, Lorex and Krassner, the "Control Sellers") for losses incurred as a result of such deficiency notice, and the Control Sellers have confirmed such responsibility to the Company.
+The Company is indemnified by the selling parties in the Wilhelmina Acquisition consisting of Dieter Esch ("Esch"), Lorex Investments AG ("Lorex"), Brad Krassner ("Krassner") and Krassner Family Investments Limited Partnership ("Krassner L.P." and together with Esch, Lorex and Krassner, the "Control Sellers") for losses incurred as a result of such deficiency notice, and the Control Sellers have confirmed such responsibility to the Company.
 Such indemnification is required to be satisfied in cash and/or, at the election of the Company, by offset to future earn-out payments.
-As of June 30, 2012, the Company has paid approximately \$1,736,000 of the Company's earn-out obligations relating to operating results of Wilhelmina Miami, Inc. a subsidiary of the Company ("Wilhelmina Miami"), in connection with the Wilhelmina Acquisition (the "Miami Earnout"), with remaining amounts, net of indemnity claims for which the Control Sellers retain responsibility, are expected to be paid upon receipt of certain documentation from the former Wilhelmina Miami shareholders.
+As of September 30, 2012, the Company has paid approximately \$1,735,000 of the Company's earn-out obligations relating to operating results of Wilhelmina Miami, Inc., a subsidiary of the Company ("Wilhelmina Miami"), in connection with the Wilhelmina Acquisition (the "Miami Earnout"), with remaining amounts, net of indemnity claims for which the Control Sellers retain responsibility.